 DeepSeek's next challenges are different from the ones it has already solved.

 Scaling without Nvidia.
-V4 proved that frontier models can be trained on Huawei Ascend chips.
-But the Ascend 910C delivers roughly 60-70% of the H100's training performance in synthetic benchmarks.
-Closing this gap — or continuing to compensate architecturally — will determine whether DeepSeek can maintain its trajectory as models grow larger.
+V4 suggested that serious Chinese models can be adapted to domestic AI accelerators.
+The harder question is training and scaling future models when the most advanced Nvidia hardware remains restricted.
+Closing that gap - or continuing to compensate architecturally - will determine whether DeepSeek can maintain its trajectory as models grow larger.

 Commercializing without compromising.
-The $3-4 billion funding round at a $50 billion valuation comes with expectations.
+If the reported outside-funding talks turn into a large round, they will come with expectations.
 DeepSeek's API pricing is aggressive but not the most aggressive in the market.
-Finding a path to profitability without closing its open-source models — the strategy that Alibaba has chosen — will test Liang's commitment to openness.
+Finding a path to profitability without closing its open-weight models - the strategy that Alibaba has chosen for some releases - will test Liang's commitment to openness.

 Competing with domestic rivals.
 DeepSeek's brief position as China's clear AI leader is over.
 Kimi, Qwen, Doubao, and others have caught up.
 As Omdia noted, the AI market has normalized Chinese innovation.
 Being first is no longer DeepSeek's primary advantage — being the most efficient and the most open is.